10 New Year’s resolutions for successful students

-It’s unlikely that you’ll ever have so much free time in your schedule again once you’ve left university, so fill the space by volunteering.
+It’s unlikely that you’ll ever have so much free time in your schedule again once you’ve left university, so fill the space by volunteering – when government guidelines allow.
 Not only will you meet new people, give back to the community and make a difference – you’ll also develop new skills and build your knowledge.
 All of this will look great on your CV!

 4. Switch off

-Try cutting down on your social media use by switching off your phone when you study, read, hang out with friends or relax at home.
+Try cutting down on your social media use by switching off your phone when you study, read, enjoy a hobby or relax at home.
 You’ll find it easier to focus and engage, both of which are essential skills for study success.